Frequently Asked Questions

 Where do I get a Language Evaluation?

-You should ask your current or most recent German instructor at Princeton University.
+You should ask your current or most recent German instructor at Princeton University to send an email to the SWP Assistant Director.
 If you did not take German at Princeton, contact the SWP Assistant Director.

 Who should I ask for a recommendation letter?